 The Shift To Remote Work And Tech Savviness For Executive Assistants

 COVID-19 changed the way we work for good.
-And today, EAs are becoming much more technology-centric.
+And today, executive assistants are becoming much more technology-centric.
 Executive assistants are commonly required to be the command center for an entire hybrid staff.

-They frequently need to know how to leverage SEO marketing, create presentations, run virtual meetings and breakout sessions, execute surveys, manage productivity apps, and use project management software, at minimum.
+They frequently need to know how to leverage SEO marketing, writing blog and social media content, create presentations, run virtual meetings and breakout sessions, execute surveys, manage productivity apps, and use project management software—on top of the typical scheduling, travel booking, and inbox management.

 The rapid shift to remote work forced companies to adopt new technology and find ways to stay connected during quarantines.